DickKemp/Blockus/Readme.md

 runn(ISOTRIANGLE, 6, "svg/iso_triangle6.svg")
 ```

-will generate the 155 possible unique shapes that can be created from using 1 to 6 isosoles triangles:
+will generate the 155 possible unique shapes that can be created from using 1 to 6 isosceles triangles:

 <img src="svg/iso_triangle6.svg">